 It’s easy to feel “ungrateful” asking for even more.
-Here’s when (and how) you should do it anyway.
+Here’s when and how to negotiate a promotion, anyways.

-Here are 7 tips to keep in mind, as you decide whether or not you want to ask for more than you are being offered (plus, how to actually lay out your ask!):
+Here are 7 tips to keep in mind, as you decide whether or not you want to ask for more than you are being offered (plus, how to negotiate a promotion and actually lay out your ask!):

 When you anticipate a promotion is in the works, you have to commit to doing your homework.
 Gather data (this can be through networking, research, or other tools like the H1B Salary Database) on your market value.
 It can feel uncomfortable, but push yourself to talk to peers in competing businesses, and enlist the guidance of mentors and advisors.
 Mine your industry and try to build an informed case for yourself.
 Once you are appropriately armed, pitch for your desired compensation without regard to the percentage increase beyond your current salary.
 For example, if you discover that the competitive pay for your role requires a $50K bump, which happens to be much higher than the hypothetical 5-10% compensation increase aligned with company policy for a promotion, then lay down all the research and fight for it.
 This is when you have to ride that high of confidence and stand tall.